How to back-up your WordPress website

 Step 1: Choose a Backup Method

-There are two main ways to back up your WordPress website:
+There are primarily two methods for backing up your WordPress website:

 Step 2: Manual Backup